RyuuXS/Reforestation/README.md

-## What is a vampire's favorite fruit?
-A blood orange.
+## How does a scientist freshen their breath?
+With experi-mints!